Brandin Cooks: 2020 season

 During Week 5 against the Jaguars, Cooks caught eight passes for 161 yards and his first touchdown as a Texan during the 30–14 victory.
 During Week 16 against the Bengals, Cooks recorded seven receptions for 141 yards and a touchdown in the 37–31 loss.
 In the regular-season finale against the Titans, he had 11 receptions for 166 yards and two touchdowns during the 41–38 loss.

 Cooks finished the 2020 season with 81 receptions for 1,150 yards and six touchdowns in 15 games and starts as the Texans finished with a 4–12 record.
 He joined Brandon Marshall as the only players in NFL history to record a 1,000-yard receiving season with four different teams.

 2021 season

 Cooks entered the season as a starting wide receiver for the Texans.
-He started the season with five receptions for a season-high 132 receiving yards in a 37–21 victory over the Jaguars.
+He started the season with five receptions for a season-high 132 yards in a 37–21 victory over the Jaguars.
 Over the course of the season, Cooks was a very consistent option for the 3–14 Texans, totaling eight games with over five receptions, four total games with at least 100 receiving yards and five games with at least one touchdown.
 He finished the season as the team's leading receiver in all major statistical categories, recording a career-high 90 catches with 1,037 yards and six touchdowns.
 Cooks became the third player in franchise history to have consecutive 1,000-yard receiving seasons.